kevinfiol/vyce/README.md

 state.set(30); // does not log anything
 ```

+Note: by default, the subscriber function is called once upon subscribing.
 Pass a falsey value as a second argument to `store.sub` to disable the initial call.
 ```js
 import { store } from 'vyce';